Colin-TUE/climbing-notes/docs/Norway/JustForFun.md

 ## Starting point

-The starting point of the route is marked with big orange letters "JFF", hard to find, but also hard to miss once you are at the start.
+The starting point of the route is marked with big orange letters "JFF", hard to find the starting spot, but also hard to miss once you found the spot.

 ![Image showing the start of the route](../images/JustForFun-Start.jpg)